wavefrontHQ/docs/pages/doc/dashboards_managing.md

 ## Creating a Dashboard

-The process for creating a dashboard can begin from the All Dashboards page, an existing dashboard, a chart, or the Metrics browser.
+You can create a dashboard from the All Dashboards page, an existing dashboard, a chart, or the Metrics browser.

 1. Do one of the following: